Tristan Vizcaino: San Francisco 49ers

 Vizcaino was signed to the San Francisco 49ers' practice squad on January 1, 2021.
 He was elevated to the active roster the next day for the team's week 17 game against the Seattle Seahawks to kick in place of Robbie Gould, who was in COVID-19 protocols, and reverted to the practice squad after the game.
 Vizcaino made his NFL debut in the game, making all three of his attempted field goals.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Buffalo Bills

 Vizcaino was signed to the Buffalo Bills' practice squad on January 23, 2021.
 His practice squad contract with the team expired after the season on February 1, 2021.

 Los Angeles Chargers

 On March 5, 2021, Vizcaino signed with the Los Angeles Chargers.
 He won the starting kicker job over Michael Badgley to begin the season.
 However, Vizcaino was waived on October 26, 2021, after missing a league-high five extra point attempts through the season's first seven weeks.
 He was later re-signed to the practice squad.

-New England Patriots
+New England Patriots (first stint)

 Vizcaino signed with the New England Patriots on June 10, 2022.
 He was waived on August 30, 2022.
 He was re-signed to the practice squad on September 21.
 He was released on November 1.